 The Fund has a long-term investment target benchmark designed to help investors meet their objectives.
-Over time, the Fund aims to achieve an average total return before costs of Consumer Price Index (CPI) inflation plus 5%.
+Over time, the Fund aims to achieve a total return before the deduction of any fees, costs and expenses of UK Consumer Prices Index (CPI) inflation plus 5% per annum.